-Diwali is the most popular of all the Indian festivals and is celebrated with great excitement.
-As Diwali is also known as the festival of lights, India decks up in its best finery and the firecrackers light up the sky.
-But this is also a time when one has to be careful about keeping one’s eyes safe because improper handling and playing with fireworks ruin the celebrations of many every year.
+Diwali is the most popular of all Indian festivals and is celebrated around the world.
+It’s that time of the year which stands for lights, sweets and lots of fun with family and friends.
+Also known as the festival of lights, India decks up in its best finery and the firecrackers light up the sky.
+But this is also a time when one has to be careful about keeping one’s eyes safe.
+Here are a few handy tips for you.

-- If you’re a contact lens wearer, it is advisable not to wear them while watching or bursting crackers.Contact lenses may cause irritation to the eyes if exposed to high heat and smoke for a long time.
+- If you are a contact lens wearer, it is advisable not to wear them while watching or bursting crackers.Contact lenses may cause irritation to the eyes if exposed to high heat for a long time.

 - In the event of an eye injury, do not rub your eyes or use local remedies like turmeric powder, coconut oil, etc. If there are any particles inside your eyes, it may worsen the injury.
 Instead, wash your eyes with clean water for about 10 minutes and after that consult an Eye Specialist at the earliest.